DanielYouCan/api-docs/README.md

 [ParcelBright](https://www.parcelbright.com/) is a one stop parcel delivery solution for businesses of all sizes.

-Besides the processing suite liked above, we also provide an [API](http://developer.parcelbright.com/) for custom integrations to our platform.
+Besides the processing suite linked above, we also provide an [API](http://developer.parcelbright.com/) for custom integrations to our platform.